·

 Also known as pineapple leather, is a sustainable textile crafted from pineapple leaf fibers.
 Through a process of decortication, these fibers are extracted, processed, and transformed into a durable and versatile material akin to traditional leather.
 Piñatex not only provides a cruelty-free alternative to animal leather but also repurposes agricultural waste from pineapple cultivation, supporting local communities and promoting eco-friendly practices in fashion.

-11. Grape / Wine Leather:
+11. Grape / wine leather:

 Grape or wine leather utilizes grape by-products from winemaking to create a cellulose-based material with leather-like properties.
 This innovative textile offers a sustainable solution to traditional leather, reducing agricultural waste and contributing to circular economies.
 With unique textures and colors, grape leather presents opportunities for eco-conscious fashion and beyond.